soonaverse/app/README.md

 # Overview

-Soonaverse deliveres DAO Management Tools, NFT Marketplace, Token Management, On-Chain voting and much more.
+Soonaverse delivers DAO Management Tools, NFT Marketplace, Token Management, On-Chain voting and much more.
 Open source application for everyone to utilize and benefit from.
 Using [BUILD-5](https://build5.com) platform and IOTA it can deliver feeless on chain functionality.
 Soonaverse operates on both IOTA and Shimmer network.

-We would love you contributions.
+We would love your contributions.
 Please make sure you read contribution guide to join the effort.
-Key area we need help:
+Key areas we need help:
 - UI Improvements
 - Documentation
 - Bug fixing